About > Internal collaborator

 Juliana M. de Almeida Rocha

-Biologist and Master in Ecology by the Federal University of Rio de Janeiro (UFRJ), Ph.D. in Ecology and Biodiversity Conservation by the State University of Santa Cruz (UESC), Brazil.
-She performed part of her Ph.D. activities at the University of East Anglia (UEA), UK, where she also obtained a Postdoctoral degree.
-Her research includes studies about (i) the influence of ecological interactions on patterns of species occupancy and community’s assembly; (ii) the effects of human-induced habitat degradation on biodiversity and the implications for species conservation, and (iii) the effectiveness of protected areas in conserving biodiversity.
+Biologist and Master in Ecology from the Federal University of Rio de Janeiro (UFRJ), PhD in Ecology and Biodiversity Conservation from the State University of Santa Cruz (UESC).
+She developed part of her PhD at the School of Environmental Sciences at the University of East Anglia (UEA), in the United Kingdom, where she also held a Post-Doctorate.
+Throughout her career, she has carried out research in different areas of Ecology and Conservation Biology, addressing issues mainly related to the effects of anthropogenic habitat degradation on biodiversity and implications for the conservation of species, as well as the effectiveness of protected areas for the biodiversity conservation.
+One of her specialties is performing meta-analyses for investigating ecological patterns.

 Related Content